jirutka/ssh-ldap-pubkey/README.md

 *  **timelimit** ... search time limit in seconds (default is 10).
 *  **bind_timelimit** ... bind/connect time limit in seconds (default is 10).

-The only required parameter is *nss_base_passwd* or _base_, others has sensitive defaults.
+The only required parameter is *nss_base_passwd* or _base_, others have sensitive defaults.
 You might want to define _uri_ parameter as well.
-These parameter can be also defined/overriden with `--bind` and `--uri` option on command line.
+This parameter can be also defined/overriden with `--bind` and `--uri` option on command line.

 For more information about these parameters refer to ldap.conf man page.